ipdk-io/networking-recipe/README.md

 Implementation is being done incrementally through ipdk-io repositories.

-- OvS development takes place on the `split-arch` branch of the `ipdk-io/ovs` repository.
+- OvS development currently takes place on the `ipdk-latest` branch of the `ipdk-io/ovs` repository.

 - Stratum development takes place on the `split-arch` branch of the